Davidlasky/Wetube/Readme.md

 - Add a friend:

-     Wanna see what’s other people’s watching?
+     Wanna see what other people are watching?
 Add a friend!